 - a client publishes to any topic

-Retained messages are normal MQTT messages, but sent with the retained flag set to true.
-Tago MQTT broker will save the last retained message and QoS for that topic and each client that subscribes to that topic will receive this message immediately after subscribing to the topic.
+Retained messages are normal MQTT messages, but are sent with the retained flag set to true.
+The Tago MQTT broker will save the last retained message and QoS for that topic, and each client that subscribes to that topic will immediately receive the message after subscribing to the topic.
 If the client sends another retained message to the same topic, the old retained message will be overwritten.

-If the subscribing client uses a wildcard and match the topic, it will receive the message.
+If the subscribing client uses a wildcard that matches the topic, it will receive the message.